seanlahman/patent_scraper/README.md

 Sean Lahman / seanlahman@gmail.com / 10-29-2013

 Script to retrieve list of patents from inventors from a given city or list of cities.
-Used to build a database of patents issued to local inventors - http://rocdocs.democratandchronicle.com/patents
+Scrapes conten from searchable database at website for US Patent & Trademark website.
+Script is used to build and maintain an online listing of patents issued to inventors from Monroe County, NY - http://rocdocs.democratandchronicle.com/patents

 get_index.py - reads list of cities from citylist.csv and retrieves an index of patents that have been issued